guillermooo/sublime-undocs/source/reference/comments.rst

 Overview
 ========

-Sublime Text provids a default command to comment or uncomment lines of code.
+Sublime Text provides a default command to comment and uncomment lines of code.
 Using **metadata files**,
 it's possible to make this command work for any type of source code.